 The Judicial Panel on Multidistrict Litigation designated Minnesota as the central district for a multidistrict litigation (MDL) in 2015.
 The MDL consolidated the individual lawsuits against Bair Hugger therapy to combine resources.
 This MDL now contains over 200 individual plaintiffs seeking damages.

 The MDL has yet to go to trial, and the Minnesota court system expects more plaintiffs to add cases.

 Recoverable Damages in Bair Hugger Lawsuits

-If successful, plaintiffs who file a lawsuit against 3M, Arizant, or other parties may recover compensation for the damages associated with infections and other complications associated with the Bair Hugger.
+If effective, plaintiffs who file a lawsuit against 3M, Arizant, or other parties could recover reimbursement for the damages related to infections and other complications related to the Bair Hugger.

 Recoverable damages in these cases may include: